 Great food makes for great bribery.
 With the promise of a fabulous feast, we invited ourselves over to good friends for the weekend.
 They have a gorgeous home overlooking the California coast.
 Hey, what are friends for?
-The start of the dinner – Grilled Scallops Wrapped in Prosciutto.
+The star of the dinner – Grilled Scallops Wrapped in Prosciutto.

 Of Good Friends and a Summer Feast